IVSoftware/frame-with-id/README.md

             .GetAwaiter()
             .OnCompleted(() =>
             {
-                // This ASSUMES that CTOR and Object Initializer cannot
+                // - This ASSUMES that CTOR and Object Initializer cannot
                 //   be separated in time under any circumstances.
-But it
-                // is DEFINITELY APPEARS TO BE RELIABLE HERE! var idFtr = FrameId;
+                // - This assumption APPEARS TO BE RELIABLE HERE.
+                // - But IS IT REALLY ???
+                var idFtr = FrameId;
                 Debug.WriteLine($"ID Before {idB4} => ID After {idFtr}");
                 if(Equals(idFtr, Reserved.DefaultId))